 Main alloying element: Copper

 Material properties: Needs heat treatment for best properties.
 High strength combined with toughness.
 Also known as duraluminium.
-Low corrosion resistance and not as great workability.
+Aluminium corrosion is a possibility here and not as great workability.

 3xxx Aluminium Grade Series